This article is brought to you by Aura.

 4. Take time to accurately file and maximize your return

-Filing early (or at least starting your taxes early) gives you time to double-check your return and maximize your refund amount by ensuring that you’ve applied for all of the deductions to which you’re entitled.
+Filing early (or at least starting your taxes early) gives you time to gather your tax information, check your eligibility for tax credits and deductions, and maximize your refund amount.

 5. Give yourself time to save up to pay any owed taxes